patrick-replogle/Vanilla-JS-Todo-App/README.md

 # Vanilla Javascript Todo App

-After working exclusively in React for awhile, I decided it was time for a refresher in DOM manipulation.
-I created a basic todo only utilizing HTML, CSS, and Vanilla JS.
+After working primarily in React for awhile, I decided to create this app as a quick refresher in vanilla JS and good old dom manipulation.